STEdyd666/beershop/README.md

 ## Configuration

-The application is configured thought a configuration file written in yaml format, that must be provided in the following way:
+The application is configured throught a configuration file written in yaml format, that must be provided in the following way:
 - Through the flag `-config` when starting the application from CMD or the enviroment variable `BEERSHOP_CONFIG`. (the priority is the command line argument first, than the environment variable).
 - Through the environment variable only when deployed with an WSGI HTTP server (e.g `gunicorn`).